Floriy/GJB/README.md

 The following parameters are optional:

 - In the case of membranes the bilayer height can be set relative to the substrate thickness using `BilayerHeight`.  in Angstrom.
 - For rough or patterned substrates a parameter `RUGOSITY` can be set to describe the roughness.
-The `RUGOSITY` is described by a set of parameters defined with parameter:value and separated with | .
+The `RUGOSITY` is described by a set of parameters defined with parameter:value and separated by | .

 For this section there is no parameter order.